8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 3. 25 percent multi-factor.
 4. 13 S&P 500.

-Let's say the available cash was 30,000 [.United States Dollars].
+Let's say the available cash was 30,000 [.United States Dollars](USD).
 On day 1, I'd be able to commit 15,000 USD to purchasing shares.

 If I was doing it straight, that would be:

 1. 2,250 USD to the total stock market,
-2. 7.050 USD to the extended market,
+2. 7,050 USD to the extended market,
 3. 3,750 USD to the multi-factor, and
 4. 1,950 USD to the S&P 500.